 Excellent outcomes have been a hallmark of the College from its origins.
-Today, our faculty win an outsized share of competitive external grants.
-Nearly 100% of students report being well situated in life less than a year after graduating, with over half going on to complete advanced degrees and many making a lasting difference in their communities and on the national stage.
-A significant number of Connecticut College alumni have been named to Forbes "30 under 30" list, recognizing the world's brightest young entrepreneurs, leaders, and stars.
-The College is consistently ranked among the top producers of Fulbright scholars in the country and in 2020 it produced the first Marshall Scholar in its history.
-For more information about the College, visit www.conncoll.edu.
+Princeton Review has repeatedly ranked College's career program among the top twenty in North America.
+Nearly 100 per cent of students are well situated in life less than a year after graduating, with over half going on to complete advanced degrees.
+In the last four years alone, seven Connecticut College alumni have been named to Forbes "30 under 30" list, recognizing the world's brightest young entrepreneurs, leaders, and stars.
+The College is consistently ranked a top producer of Fulbrights and in 2021 it graduated the first Marshall Scholar in our history.

-The community as a whole is bound by a fiercely held value of shared governance, by high academic standards, by a student-run honor code, and by a commitment to environmental stewardship and to full participation.
+The community as a whole is bound by a fiercely held value of shared governance, by high academic standards, by a student-run honor code, and by a commitment to sustainability, environmental stewardship, and full participation.

 The student body is drawn from 45 states and over 70 countries and supported by generous financial aid, with 29% domestic and international students of color in 2020, an increase of about 30% since 2015.
 The College's faculty includes 26% U.S. and international faculty of color.
-Of the 34 new tenure-track professors hired between 2016 and 2020, almost 50% were faculty of color.
+Of the 34 tenure-track professors hired between 2016 and 2020, almost 50% were faculty of color.